yerv000/how_to-ruby_from_source/README.md

 ## Create installation directory and add to PATH

-The popular approach is to install under a 'bin' directory in the user's home directory (e.g. `/home/yerv000/bin`).
+The popular approach is to install under a `bin` directory in the user's home directory (e.g. `/home/yerv000/bin`).
 This approach is not recommended as it does not offer seperation of space which comes very useful when switching to a different version of Ruby.

 The following approach is more flexible and adds seperation of space.